 Now, this time doesn’t come around very often.
 Remember, we invest for the long term.

-First, if your lifestyle changes and you need the cash i.e. you’ve reached retirement, lose your job, or are ready to purchase a home or achieve another big goal you were investing for in the first place.
+First, if your lifestyle changes and you need the cash i.e. you’ve reached retirement, lost your job, or are ready to purchase a home.

 The Business Changed

 You also may need to sell if the business you invested in is no longer wonderful.
-This could occur for a number of reasons including a change in management, increased competition, or a major event that makes them irrelevant.
+This could occur for a number of reasons including a change in management, increased competition, or a major event that makes them irrelevant and erases their moat.

 The Business is Priced Over Value